Variable Selection Using Nearest Neighbor Gaussian Processes: Methodology

-In this section, the proposed variable selection model is described.
-To this aim at first the likelihood function is defined.
-Afterwards, in a Bayesian manner, diverse prior distributions are assigned to the model parameters.
+In this section, we formally introduce our variable selection model.
+At first, we define the likelihood function.
+Afterward, in a Bayesian manner, prior distributions are assigned to the model parameters.